o42a/o42a-doc/contents/docs/sentences/locals.md

 A local declaration is a statement, which may fail.
 If this happens, the value evaluation aborts and results to false.

 A local declaration is executed once.
-The local then stores an expression evaluation result.
+The local then stores the expression evaluation result.
 This result can be used many times without expression re-evaluation.